defano/digital-design/microblaze/README.md

 There are a couple problems with our toolset that we need to resolve before getting started:

-### Link `gmake` to `make`
+#### Link `gmake` to `make`

 The Xilinx software development kit (`xsdk`) that we'll be using expects to be able to call `gmake` (GNU Make) instead of the system `make`.
 For Ubuntu, the difference is irrelevant and the problem is easily solved with a link:
 ```
 $ sudo ln -s /usr/bin/make /usr/bin/gmake
 ```

-### Upgrading a buggy iVerilog
+#### Check for a buggy iVerilog

-As of this writing, the version of Icarus Verilog that's released and made available to Ubuntu through the `apt` repositories (and which you were instructed to install in the software installation procedure) contains a bug that prevents it from simulating Xilinx' block memory models.
-A fix is available, but we'll need to upgrade our `iverilog` tool the old fashioned way: by downloading and compiling the source code.
+Versions of Icarus Verilog older than 10.x contain a bug that prevents it from simulating Xilinx' block memory models.
+(This issue would not have manifested itself in earlier tutorials.)
+Check the version of `iverilog` before continuing (by inspecting the first line of the `man` page, `$ man iverilog`).

-I had little trouble getting this to work, but it does take a few minutes.
-This will overwrite the version you may have previously installed with `apt`:
+If you've got an old version of `iverilog` you can attempt to upgrade with `sudo apt upgrade`.
+If your package manager isn't able to install Icarus Verilog 10 or better, you can manually build and install the tool from source:

 1. Download the source code by navigating to a directory where you'd like to store it, then:
 ```